 What rights does the founder of a non-profit have if he leaves the organization?

-Opinions expressed by Entrepreneur contributors are their own.A founder of an organization does not, as a matter of law, have a specific right to continue to be recognized as such unless there are specific terms in the certificate of incorporation of the bylaws addressing that (which there usually aren't).
+When at odds with the board of directors and feeling stressed and harassed, after running a very successful operation, the founder and executive director resigned.
+Does the founder have any right to be recognized as the founder of the organization while the business continues?A founder of an organization does not, as a matter of law, have a specific right to continue to be recognized as such unless there are specific terms in the certificate of incorporation of the bylaws addressing that (which there usually aren't).

 Like for-profit corporations, the focus is the business--or in your case, the people or causes being served.
 Unless there is a culture dedicated to preserving the legacy, there often is nothing in the law that says that the founder must continue to be recognized as such.